poseidon-framework/poseidon-framework.github.io/trident.md

                            name is provided, then the package name defaults to the basename of the (mandatory) --outPackagePath
                            argument
-  -w,--warnings            Show all warnings for merging genotype data --no-extract             Skip the selection step in forge.
+  --no-extract             Skip the selection step in forge.
 This will result in
                            outputting all individuals in the relevant packages, and hence a superset of the requested